cs231n/cs231n.github.io/assignments/2023/assignment2.md

 For this part, you will be working with PyTorch, a popular and powerful deep learning framework.

 Open up `PyTorch.ipynb`.
 There, you will learn how the framework works, culminating in training a convolutional network of your own design on CIFAR-10 to get the best performance you can.

-### Q6: Network Visualization: Saliency Maps, Class Visualization, and Fooling Images

-The notebook `Network_Visualization.ipynb` will introduce the pretrained SqueezeNet model, compute gradients with respect to images, and use them to produce saliency maps and fooling images.

 ### Submitting your work